HEAPLab/ASPIS/README.md

 </p>

 > [!NOTE]
-> **No pre-built pipeline is currently available**: follow the instructions in the next sections in order to setup the pipeline manually.
+> **No pre-built pipeline is currently available**: follow the instructions in the next sections in order to set up the pipeline manually.

 ## Pre-requisites